Bhanwari Devi murder case: Charge sheet

 In a second charge sheet the CBI projected Malkhan Singh as Bhanwari's onetime partner.
 Malkhan Singh used her to upstage Maderna but later allied with Maderna to murder her.
 Malkhan's sister Indira Devi and Bhanwari Devi planned to shoot controversial video to make it public later and malign Maderna.
 But contrary to Malkhan's plan Bhanwari started to blackmail Malkhan too.
-Additionally Indira Devi who is absconding acted as a troubleshooter for both leaders while dealing with Bhanwari.
+Additionally Indira Devi who was absconding acted as a troubleshooter for both leaders while dealing with Bhanwari.
 Indira interfered whenever Bhanwari threatened to go public about the tape.
-In the charge sheet against 13 accused, Maderna and Malkhan Singh was charged with murder, abduction, criminal conspiracy and destruction of evidence.
-Amarchand, Bhanwari's husband charged with criminal conspiracy, destruction of evidence and abduction.
-But investigation against four persons including absconding Indira Devi are pending.
+In the charge sheet against 13 accused, Maderna and Malkhan Singh were charged with murder, abduction, criminal conspiracy and destruction of evidence.
+Amarchand, Bhanwari's husband was charged with criminal conspiracy, destruction of evidence and abduction.
+Investigation against four persons including absconding Indira Devi are pending.
 In another revelation CBI said that a DNA test proved that Bhanwari's youngest daughter Gungun was fathered by Malkhan.

 The CBI chargesheet in the Bhanwari Devi murder case describes her as a social climber with "big ambitions".
 Former Rajasthan cabinet minister Mahipal Maderna and Congress MLA Malkhan Singh Bishnoi, both charged with murder, are depicted as men fond of "sura aur sundari" (wine and women).

 The chargesheet also mentions that Bhanwari made two video recordings, in different locations, showing Maderna and her in a "compromising position".